TEALSK12/2nd-semester-introduction-to-computer-science/units/5_unit/05_lesson/project.md

 ### Behavior
 * The song will have pattern (verse, chorus, verse2, chorus, bridge, chorus)
+* Create 4 different variables that will hold your choice of audio constants
 * The verses should contain some of the same forms, but be independent.
+* The project should have at least 4 tracks, and each track should use a different/unique sound file (different constant)
 * Each verse should consist of at least 8 measures
 * The chorus should consist of at least 8 measures
 * The bridge should consist of 2-8 measures